instructure/xlint/README.md

 Xlint parses the changes in a patchset, and runs each change through a validator.
 If the validator detects any issues, a [Gergich](https://rubygems.org/gems/gergich) comment is created.
 After all the changes have been checked, Xlint publishes the Gergich comments to Gerrit.
-If the CI environment has a varible for a Gerrit review label, Xlint will also post a reply to the label.
+If the CI environment has a variable for a Gerrit review label, Xlint will also post a reply to the label.

 ## Limitations